Suryan5h/Python-Coding/README.md

 # Python-Coding
-Improving python coding, practicing more and starting competitive programming !
+Improving python coding, practicing more and starting competitive programming!